wesamAmmory/admob-for-flash/readme.md

 - [x] Support all native events
 - [x] Support landscape and portrait  and autoOrient
 - [x] Support AdRequest targeting methods,such as children target,test mode
-- [x] Support Air SDK 23 to the last version
+- [x] Support Air SDK 27 to the last version
-- [x] Support IOS 8 to the last version
+- [x] Support IOS 8 to ios 11
 - [x] Very simple API